keephq/keep/README.md

 ## 🚀 Quickstart

 ### Run locally
-Try your first (mock) alert up and get it running in <5 minutes - Ready?
+Try our first mock alert and get it up and running in <5 minutes - Ready?
 Let's Go! ⏰

 <h5>First, clone Keep repository:</h5>